samojeyinka/samojeyinka/README.md

 👀 I’m interested in Software development.

-🌱 Currently learning Data Structures & Algorithm to xpand my knowledge in Software Engineering.
+🌱 Currently open to Remote oppurtunities.

 💞️ Open to collaborating on exciting projects.